gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 They had passed through the houses on the other side of the square and reached the smaller square that people *didn't* pass time in.
-An ageless black glass pillar stood in its center, half again taller than any person Maddy knew.
+An ageless black glass pillar stood in its center, half again as tall as anyone Maddy knew.
+The few friendly bots who came through Rusty Bridge used it for recharging.
 Moss didn't grow on it
 and birds never landed on it.
 Gumption said his uncle had touched it once on a dare